-Eating foods high in protein has many benefits, including muscle building, weight loss, and feeling fuller after eating.
+Eating foods high in protein has many benefits, including muscle building and feeling fuller after eating.
 Though eating lots of protein may be beneficial, eating a balanced diet is an essential part of staying healthy.

-The following are some of the best high protein foods that a person can consume to help them lose weight.
+The following are some of the best high protein foods that a person can consume.

 1. Black beans